Aliaksandr Herasimenka is a political communication scholar and a postdoctoral researcher at the Programme on Democracy & Technology.

 More than a week after the controversial presidential elections in Belarus, the protests against President Lukashenko are still not over.

 Telegram founder Pavel Durov used cyber-dodging tactics and the messaging app’s reach to outmanoeuvre Russia’s state telecommunications regulator.

 12 May 2020 Politico

 The coronavirus is providing a global rallying cry for conspiracy theorists and far-right extremists on both sides of the Atlantic.

-In the past five years my work has been financially supported by the Global Challenges Research Fund, Open Society Foundations and the German Marshall Fund of the United States.
+In the past five years my work has been financially supported by the Global Challenges Research Fund, Open Society Foundations, the oneworld Alliance and the German Marshall Fund of the United States.
 As part of my science communication and policy outreach, I have served in an unpaid advisory capacity to the World Health Organisation.

 I conduct my research in line with the University's academic integrity code of practice.